-Nat Geo Endeavour 2 public areas include an intimate covered deck with chairs, tables and hammocks; a fitness center; spa; global gallery; library; doctor’s office; lounge with bar and facilities for slide shows, presentations and films.
+Nat Geo Endeavour 2 public areas include an intimate covered deck with chairs, tables, and hammocks; a fitness center; spa; global gallery; library; doctor’s office; lounge with bar and facilities for slide shows, presentations, and films.

 National Geographic Endeavour II wiki

-Among the best small Galapagos cruise ships, National Geographic Endeavour 2 (aka "Nat Geo Endeavour 2") is an expedition cruise vessel designed specially for operations in the remote polar regions.
+Among the best small Galapagos cruise ships, National Geographic Endeavour 2 (aka "Nat Geo Endeavour 2") is an expedition cruise vessel designed especially for operations in the remote polar regions.
 The ship is perfectly suited for Galapagos cruising expeditions, carrying wet suits, snorkeling gear, underwater cameras, sea kayaks, glass-bottom boat and a fleet of Zodiacs.

-Every Nat Geo Endeavour 2 cruise is accompanied by full-time doctor, photo instructor, video chronicler, undersea and wellness specialists.
+Every Nat Geo Endeavour 2 cruise is accompanied by a full-time doctor, photo instructor, a video chronicler, undersea and wellness specialists.
 Lindblad line's traditional "Open Bridge” policy allows the Ecuadorian officers and the ship's captain to welcome passengers to the navigation bridge.

 Endeavour 2 cruise ship was previously owned and operated by Transportes Marítimos Geo Australis.
 On December 31, 2015, Lindblad Expeditions-National Geographic advertised the company's purchase of the vessel (previously named "Via Australis").
 The deal cost the company USD 18 million, with following USD 10 million extensive drydock refurbishment in late 2016.